 She promotes health fads that can be dangerous

 Over the years, Paltrow has embraced a lot of quirky health fads and recommendations.
 She was heavily in favor of a macrobiotic diet, came out loudly as a raw foodist, and took a very long time to accept eating chicken.
 Likewise, Goop has marketed pseudo-scientific products and services like jade eggs, vaginal steaming and stickers that supposedly rebalance your energies.
 Some of the health trends that Paltrow has promoted are not backed by science and have turned out to be potentially damaging.
 The size of Paltrow’s following turns her endorsement of possibly harmful products into something potentially dangerous.

 She can come off as patronizing

 We’re all aware that celebrities are richer than ordinary people and that they live more luxurious lives.
 But it does rub salt into the wound when one of them tries to be relatable to the masses.
-For instance, Paltrow’s claim that “I’m incredibly close to the common woman,” comes off as condescending.
-After all, most common women don’t come from a privileged upbringing whose family has millions of dollars of wealth.
-Additionally, Paltrow’s participation in the 2015 SNAP challenge against food hunger could have been inspiring, but instead she was patronizing when shebought six limes with her allotted $29-a-week budget.
+For instance, Paltrow’s past claim that “I’m incredibly close to the common woman,” comes off as condescending.
+After all, most common women don’t come from a privileged upbringing whose family has tens of millions of dollars of wealth.
+Additionally, Paltrow’s participation in the 2015 SNAP challenge against food hunger could have been inspiring, but instead she was patronizing when she bought six limes with her allotted $29-a-week budget.
 By doing so, Paltrow showed that she had very little in common with the common woman at all.
 It would be less irritating if Paltrow stopped trying to pretend that she’s like every other woman and just admitted her privileged lifestyle.